AnonymousAuthors729/ACFA/README.md

 ### Verifier Online phase

+1- Determine the serial port that is being utilized by the FPGA board on your computer.
+In ubuntu, verify the port using the command `dmesg`.
+For Windows, verify the port in device manager.
+Then, update the variable `dev` in the file `demo_vrf/serialConfig.py` with the port information.

-1- To start the Verifier, `cd` into `demo_vrf` and run the python script in `serialComms.py`
+2- To start the Verifier, `cd` into `demo_vrf` and run the python script in `serialComms.py`

-2- You should see in the demo begin in the terminal, and it waits for the Prover.
+3- You should see in the demo begin in the terminal, and it waits for the Prover.

 ### Start the Prover